 Chuck retired from La Porte ISD where he worked as Director of Internet Applications and Library Services.
 Prior to that, he was a biology teacher and Planetarium Director.

 Chuck enjoys working with children and currently mentors a class of 3 and 4 year olds in Head Start and serves on the Board of Directors of the La Porte ISD Educational Foundation.
-He also serves on the boards of the Texas Ornithological Society and the Friends of Anahuac Refuge.
+He also serves on the board of the Friends of Anahuac Refuge.